nhanb/zorts/README.md

 - **Visible diff & easy undo**: Changes not yet applied to stream are highlighted and can be discarded with the Discard button.

-- **Player name + country import**: Player data is saved as a csv file which can then be updated manually using any (decent) spreadsheet editor.
+- **Player name + country import**: Currently supports start.gg.
+  Player data is saved as a csv file which can then be updated manually using any (decent) spreadsheet editor.
+See "How to use" section below.
-  Importing from start.gg will be implemented soon.

-- **Flexible player name suggestion as you type**: unlike StreamControl, the suggestion logic case, whitespaces, punctuations, or any special character.
+- **Flexible player name suggestion as you type**: unlike StreamControl, the suggestion logic ignores case, whitespaces, punctuations, or any special character.

 - **Cross-platform**: Runs on Windows & Linux. macOS support is unplanned but if you really need it, I'm open to contract work.

+- **Dark mode**, for those of you who like that sort of thing.

 ## Download

-You can download from:
+You can download the ready-to-use program from:

 - [GitHub](https://github.com/nhanb/zorts/releases/latest): download
   `zorts-windows.zip` or `zorts-linux.zip`.